AdobeDocs/experience-manager-cloud-service.es-ES/help/assets/use-assets-across-connected-assets-instances.md

 >[!CAUTION]
 >
->Una vez que se utilizan en una página web, cualquier persona que tenga permiso para acceder a la carpeta local en la que se almacenan los recursos recuperados puede acceder y utilizar los recursos remotos (`connectedassets` en el tutorial anterior).
+>Once used in a web page, the fetched remote assets are searchable and usable by anyone who has permissions to access the local folder.
+The fetched assets are stored (`connectedassets` in the above walk-through).
 Los recursos también se pueden buscar y ver en el repositorio local mediante [!UICONTROL Buscador de contenido].

 Los recursos recuperados se pueden usar como cualquier otro recurso local, pero los metadatos asociados no se pueden editar.